Maks-Suvajev/OpenGLBaseTemplate/README.md

 - GLFW: API for Windows window creation, input handling and other system functionality
 - glm: Mathematics library for vector and matrix operations
 - stb: Texture loading library

+- ## THIS README IS DEPRECIATED AND NEEDS TO BE UPDATED FOR NEW ARCHITECTURE.
+GLAD and GLFW have been replaced by Qt.